IMRCLab/coltrans-planning/README.md

  ``` bash
 cp -a obstacles.yaml obstacles_final.yaml
 ```
-- otherwise, the compute_stats.py will complain about not finding the `obstacles_final.yaml`
+- Otherwise, the compute_stats.py will complain about not finding the `obstacles_final.yaml`
 - To visualize any result, choose scenario and which run and which number of robots (i.e., output6.yaml means for 6 robots, output3.yaml, 3 robots and so on):
 ```bash
 cd scripts